Cryandie/game-flix/README.md

 - Since I couldn't find the API link to use for this project, I used the [RAWG API](https://rawg.io/apidocs).
 - The screenshots in the project instructions seem to use a dummy API, so using RAWG makes the app more realistic as it contains real data about games.
-- The RAWG API has a monthly limit on the number of requests, so I used the browser cache to store data and avoid making requests every time the page is reloaded.
-This is why the first time the page loads it takes longer, but subsequent loads should only take about 2 seconds!
-Also this is better for UX.(Less mobile data consumed 😉)
 - I only used one external module, Material UI for icons (We are not counting react-router-dom right? 🤣).
 - In the order section, I organized the data in ascending order to match the arrow icon.
+- Each page contains 20 games, using the next button will display the 20 next games from the API.
 - Since I'm not very familiar with React, I'm not sure if this is the best way to organize the project structure.
 I'm open to feedback!
-(This applies to more than just the project structure 😳)
+(This applies to more than just the project structure 😳).
+This also concerns the folders & files 'casing', I am currently using PascalCase for React Components, and camelCase otherwise.
 - If you are using a smartphone, Chrome is recommended for guaranteed responsiveness.

 ## Project Structure: